pourmand1376/al-folio/_pages/about.md

 I've also studied computer engineering at [Yazd University](https://yazd.ac.ir/en).

-I've worked as a `software developer` in Amapardazesh company from ... to ... .
+I've worked as a `software developer` in Amapardazesh company from 2016 to 2020 .
 That's why I know a lot about clean coding, software architectures, and excellent tools like git, which I use daily.

 I prefer to use GNU-Linux OSes like Manjaro (Arch Linux)  or Kubuntu (KDE + Ubuntu) for my daily usage.
-I love [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) and this is the main reason I migrated from Windows to GNU-Linux.
+I love [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), and this is the main reason I migrated from Windows to GNU-Linux.
 I'd love to call myself a `computer geek`.

+Speaking of personality, I've taken the `MBTI` test.
+First, I was recognized as [Logician](https://www.16personalities.com/intp-personality), but after a few months, I tested again, and I was categorized as [Architect](https://www.16personalities.com/intj-personality).
+Both of them are to some extent correct.